innerand/mara/README.md

 ### Miscellaneous

 #### Robots.txt
 The theme generates a robots.txt with a sitemap link.
-As a default setting `/static` is disallowed for all robots.
-Additional sites can be disallowed by setting the norobots parameter to true.
+Sites can be disallowed by setting the norobots parameter to true.

 #### Favicon
 The theme refers to a favicon at `/favicon.png`.
 You may want to place one